Display Multiple Document Libraries in SharePoint 2010

 Here is a

-blog post that I wrote about how to use the search results Web part
+blog post that I wrote about how to do the rollup data view Web part

 Share this link: